The Wastewater Department

 The main system serves the central business district, the industrial park, and the surrounding residential development.
 These areas are served by the J. Earl Ham Wastewater Treatment Plant , located on Shirtee Creek in the northwestern part of the city.
 A densely developed residential area known as Valley View is situated north of the main business district, and is served by an independent sewer collection system which drains to a pump station.
 The wastewater is pumped to a point, and then by gravity flows to the J. Earl Ham Treatment Plant.
 The second system serves the Fairmont area, located at the north corporate limit.
 This plant has a design capacity of .22 million gallons per day.

-The wastewater collection system includes over 200 miles of sewer pipe ranging in size from 4 to 30 inches in diameter and eight lift stations.
+The wastewater collection system includes approximately 125 miles of gravity sewer lines and 9 miles of force sewer lines ranging in size from 4 to 30 inches in diameter and eight lift stations.
 The Utilities Board provides sanitary sewer service to 6,112 customers.
 The average daily flow in 2009 was 3.932 million gallons per day.
 The combined peak treatment capacity of the two plants is currently 5.02 million gallons per day.

 In 1987 the Board completed construction of improvements to the wastewater system that cost $12,196,200.
 Of this amount, $6,770,260 was provided by a federal grant and the balance was financed by a combination of Bond proceeds and retained earnings.
 The project included the construction of the J. Earl Ham Plant, the construction of the Fairmont Plant, the upgrading of the Valley View Plant along with the rehabilitation of a number of existing sewer mains.
 The improvements allowed the Board to meet State and Federal wastewater discharge limits.